-1. Dublin to Cliffs of Moher Train: Option one is to take a train to Ennis with a connection in Limerick (it takes around 3h) then catch a bus to the cliffs (1 hour).
+1. Cliffs of Moher from Dublin Train: Option one is to take a train to Ennis with a connection in Limerick (it takes around 3h) then catch a bus to the cliffs (1 hour).
 Too much hassle, if you ask me.
 In my opinion, if you want to go by train option 2 is much better.

 This round trip to the cliffs costs around 27 euros for the train tickets and 18 euros for the bus tickets.